 To further assess the performance of the proposed model, real-world RRi data were analyzed in addition to the synthetic data generated through simulation.
 This dataset was derived from a cohort participating in the FONDECYT Project No. 11220116, funded by the Chilean National Association of Research and Development (ANID).
 Ethical approval was granted by the Ethics Committee of the University of Chile (ACTA No. 029-18/05/2022) and the Ethics Committee of the University of Magallanes (No. 008/SH/2022).

 The dataset consisted of 272 participants who underwent a validated exercise protocol encompassing rest, exercise, and recovery phases within a single, continuous measurement session2.
-Continuous heart rate data, including RRi, were collected using the Polar Team2 system (Polar®) application, capable of capturing dynamic fluctuations associated with varying exercise intensities and recovery.
+Continuous heart rate data, including RRi, were collected using the Polar Team2 system (Polar®) application, which is capable of capturing dynamic fluctuations associated with varying exercise intensities and recovery.

 Preprocessing steps were conducted to remove artifacts and ectopic heartbeats, with less than 3% of data excluded following established guidelines24.
 The preprocessed RRi data were then aggregated into time intervals to facilitate analysis, allowing the examination of acute exercise responses and post-exercise recovery patterns.